 - Install programmable thermostats that can help lower heating costs.

-- Take steps to ensure your fireplace is being used safely.
-This will help avoid potential fires and prevent carbon monoxide poisoning.
+- Take the steps to safeguard the use of your fireplace to avoid potential fires and prevent carbon monoxide poisoning.

 - Stack firewood off the ground and away from exterior structure walls to discourage pest infestations.